How to Experience the Peace of God [With Bible Verses]

 Here are a few more verses to encourage you:

-Claim that promise!
-Love and meditate on his Word, and have perfect peace!!
+Love and meditate on the God’s Word and experience perfect peace.

-“Let the peace of Christ rule in your hearts” Colossians 3:15
+“Let the peace of Christ rule in your hearts.

 When His peace comes first, it will crowd out all other distractions.

 The Lord gives his people strength.
-The Lord blesses them with peace.”
-Psalm 29:11
+The Lord blesses them with peace.

 In every situation?
 At all times?
 Yes, please!